MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-bc-sales.md

 To populate the dashboard in Power BI, you must set up and successfully run the predefined “Sales business continuity” and “Domain collaboration” queries in Workplace Analytics.
 The results of these queries will refresh your downloaded Power BI dashboard on a weekly basis.

-After you successfully run these queries, you'll see the Power BI template as an available download option for the Business Continuity query.
+After you successfully run these queries, you'll see the Template as an available download option for the Business Continuity query.
 This template is required to create the dashboard in Power BI.
-After you download the Power BI template, you can then connect the query data from Workplace Analytics to the dashboard in Power BI.
+After you download the Template, you can then connect the query data from Workplace Analytics to the dashboard in Power BI.

 When the Sales business continuity dashboard is populated with data, you can use it to visualize, explore, and report about your organization's workplace patterns and trends.